-The DHHR likewise responds in favor of the termination, arguing that petitioner is not a fit or suitable custodian for the child based on her positive drug screens, failure to provide a prescription for the same, and serious mental health history.
-Moreover, the DHHR argues that there is no longer a bond with the child based on the eight months the child spent with the mother without seeing petitioner at all.
-The biological mother has also responded in favor of terminating petitioner's psychological parental rights, noting that petitioner failed a drug test, failed to attend some court hearings, has no bond with J.K., and did not have custody during the eight months preceding the petition.
+The DHHR likewise responds that there is no longer a bond with the child based on the eight months the child spent with the mother without seeing petitioner at all.
+The biological mother has also responded in favor of terminating petitioner's psychological parental rights, noting that petitioner failed to attend some court hearings, has no bond with J.K. and did not have custody of J.K. in the eight months preceding the petition.

-In the present case, petitioner makes a vague argument that she was J.K.'s psychological parent.
+In the present case, petitioner makes a vague argument that he was J.K.'s psychological parent.
 This Court has held as follows: